ooni/ooni.org/content/get-involved/partnership-program.md

 * **Data analysis.** This is the main way that we will support you.
 Analyzing OONI's data can be quite complicated, particularly since it requires a fair amount of specialized expertise.
 We prioritize on analyzing data for our partners.
 Such data analysis is a prerequisite to confirming censorship events with accuracy.

-* **Communicating the findings:** We will support you in terms of communicating the main findings from ooniprobe measurements to the public.
+* **Communicating the findings:** We will support you in terms of communicating the main findings from OONI Probe measurements to the public.
 Such support can include the writing of reports and blogs and, in some cases, the creation of data visualizations.